Dutch Oven Accessories for Cast Iron Cooking

 13. Fireplace Shovel

-A long-handled shovel should be used for safety a fireplace shovel is a great option.
+A long-handled shovel should be safely used; a fireplace shovel is a great option.

 The one pictured is the one we use from our fireplace tool set at home.